 Welcome to the world of Stand Up Paddle Boarding, or SUP.

-Whilst it may feel like a relatively new sport, the concept of SUP has actually been around for centuries, with many of the ancient communities on Hawaiian islands using a form of stand up paddling to travel and fish.
-In more recent times, it gained exposure in 2004 when renowned Hawaiian waterman Laird Hamilton started using it as a way of cross training for big wave surfing.
-Until then, the concept of stand up paddleboarding had been mainly used in the world of big wave surfing as a means of propelling the rider on to waves, faster than conventional means.
-However, it soon became apparent that the sport could have an appeal far beyond the waves and to a much broader range of people.
-The one main limiting factor at that stage however, were the boards themselves.
-In those early days, as the sport was finding its feet, most boards were made using an epoxy composite (like a giant surf board) which made them cumbersome and fragile, not ideal for mass appeal.
+Whilst stand up paddle boarding may feel like a relatively new sport, the concept has actually been around for centuries, with many ancient communities on Hawaiian Islands using a form of stand up paddle boards for fishing.
+Things really took off in 2004 when American big-wave surfer Laird Hamilton started using one as a way of training.
+Until then, the concept of stand up paddle boarding had been mainly used in the world of big wave surfing as a means of propelling the rider on to waves, faster than conventional means.
+However, it soon became apparent that the sport could have an appeal to a much wider range of people.
+The limiting factor for many would-be paddle boarders was the boards themselves.
+In those early days, as the sport was finding its feet, most boards were made using an epoxy composite (like a giant surf board) which made them difficult to store and transport.

-The biggest change to the sport of Stand Up Paddleboarding, and the one credited for giving the sport the broad appeal we see today, was the evolution of the inflatable board.
-Whilst early incarnations of these may have lacked the level of sophistication and technology available now, they instantly made the sport more accessible.
-The ability to pack up a 9, 10 or even 12 foot paddle board into a backpack meant that anybody who wanted to try the sport, could.
-No longer did you need a garage or shed in which to store your board, or a car to get it to the beach.
-What’s more, they were a lot harder to damage than the delicate, traditional hardboards.
+The biggest evolution to stand up paddle boarding was the invention of the inflatable paddle board.
+Whilst early versions couldn’t match their hardboard counterparts, they instantly made the sport more accessible and practical.
+The ability to pack up a 9, 10 or even 12 foot paddle board into a backpack made it considerably easier for anyone to try the sport.
+You no longer needed a garage or shed to store a massive paddle board, or even a car to get it to the beach.
+What’s more, they were a lot harder to damage than the much more delicate, traditional hard boards.

-Red Paddle Co were at the forefront of the development of inflatable paddleboard technology, and continue to push the evolution of these boards to this day.
-The early development revolved around a construction which has since become known as “dropstitch”, which refers to how the material that forms the top and bottom skin of the board is connected by threads which give the board it’s shape, structure and stiffness.
-Whilst this proved effective in the early days, and many manufacturers continue to use this technology, Red Paddle have long since evolved the construction of inflatable boards to produce unrivalled levels of stiffness, durability and performance, using their own proprietary construction, MSL.
-Even from the very early days, Red Paddle Co has always been focused on producing inflatable paddleboards that provide an authentic paddling experience, delivering the performance of a traditional hard board but in an easy-to-transport, agile yet durable package, that just happened to be inflatable.
+Red Paddle Co were at the forefront of the development of inflatable paddle board technology and continue to innovate and evolve the inflatable stand up paddle board to this day.
+The early development revolved around a design called “dropstitch”, which refers to how the material that forms the top and bottom skin of the board is connected by threads which give the board it’s shape and structure.
+Whilst this proved effective in the early days, dropstitch boards lacked the rigidity of their hard board counterparts.
+Many manufacturers continue to use this technology whilst Red Paddle have long since evolved the construction of inflatable paddle boards to produce unrivaled levels of stiffness, durability and performance, using their own proprietary construction, MSL.
+Even from the very early days, Red Paddle Co has always been focused on producing stand up inflatable boards that provide an authentic paddling experience, delivering the performance of a traditional hard board but in an easy-to-transport, agile yet durable package.

-As the sport matured and more people across the globe took to the water on their SUPs they naturally wanted to go further and faster, and also use their inflatable SUP for an increasing number of activities.
-People started using their boards in all types of water conditions from waves and white water rapids to tranquil lakes, and for everything from surfing to Yoga.
-Inevitably this meant the range of boards, and more specifically the shapes of boards, needed to develop too.
+As the boards evolved so too did the sport and as more people across the USA took up paddle boarding, naturally, they wanted to go further and faster, and use their board for all kinds of activities that they had never originally been designed for.
+People started using their boards in all types of water conditions from Californian waves and white-water rapids of the Colorado River to tranquil lakes, and for everything from surfing to yoga.
+Inevitably this meant the range of boards, and more specifically the shapes of boards, needed to change too.

 Generally speaking, the longer and narrower a board is, the faster it will be.
 This type of shape therefore lends itself to touring paddleboards or racing, with inflatable race boards often being 12 ft or longer.
 Meanwhile, the rounder, wider shapes make perfect all-round paddleboards for a wide range of locations and conditions which is why they are often seen as also being perfect for first time paddlers.
+A wider paddle board is also preferred for paddle board yoga, with increased thickness and tough durability.
 The smaller end of the scale is for SUP surfing as their shorter length and narrow tails (back of board) means they feel agile and responsive in waves.

-Once you’ve caught the paddle boarding bug, you’ll be starting to think about buying your own board.
-If you’ve had some lessons and rented a board or two, you’ll have probably started to get an idea of the type of board that you’re looking for.
+Once you’ve caught the paddle boarding bug, you might be starting to think about buying your own board.
+If you’ve had some lessons and rented a board or two, you’ll have probably started to get an idea of the type of board that will best suit you.
 As already mentioned, an inflatable board makes a lot of sense for paddlers of all abilities, but in particular beginners.
-Not only are they much easier to transport, they’re also easier to handle in the water and the additional volume makes them a stable platform on which to learn the basics.
+Not only are they much easier to transport, they’re also easier to handle in the water and the additional volume makes them a much more stable platform on which to learn the basics.

-However, a word of warning.
-Not all inflatable boards are made equal!
+However, be warned.
+Not all inflatable boards are created equal!

 In recent years the market has seen an influx of low quality inflatable boards all claiming to offer a great paddling experience.
-Whilst their price can seem appealing, the poor construction leave them far behind the premium inflatable SUPs, in terms of stiffness, performance and durability.
+Whilst their price can seem appealing, the poor construction leaves them far behind the premium inflatable SUPs, in terms of stiffness, performance and durability.
+The old saying, “buy cheap, buy twice” definitely applies here!

-Before making that all important purchasing decision it’s important to understand the differences in quality of the huge number of boards on the market and how these will impact your paddling experience.
-For a more in-depth look at all these key differences it’s worth checking out our guide to inflatable SUPs.
-That guide will also give you a full rundown of the types of board available, but in the meantime here’s a quick overview:
+Before making that all important purchasing decision it’s important to understand what affects the quality of these boards and how these differences will impact your paddling experience.
+For a more in-depth look at all these key differences it’s worth checking out our guide to inflatable paddle boards .
+The guide will also give you a full rundown of the types of board available, but in the meantime here’s a quick overview:

 These boards, as their name suggests, offer great versatility and are perfect for beginners.
 That said, as you progress and your paddling improves, these boards are still a good option as they offer great all round performance in a wide range of conditions.